 Working from left to right, take tiny stitches on the hem, and then on the garment.
 Keep the stitches loose and even.
 They will appear as crosses on the wrong side and small stitches on the right.

-This is my go-to stitch when it comes to hems and other finishes.
+This stitch is my go-to stitch when it comes to hems and other finishes.
 It’s tidy and almost invisible, when it’s done right, and with care on both sides.
+Once you get the hang of it, this stitch will be one of your favorites, too.

 Bring the needle through the fold of the hem and pick up a thread of fabric at the same point.
 Make the stitches about a 1/2 inch apart and fairly loose.